mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/gitlab-connector.md

 ### Public Project Visibility

-For public projects with visibility restricted to project members, GitLab documentation claims that guest roles and above can view Merge Requests (MR).
-However, testing shows that at least a Planner role is required to view MRs. Since Planner roles are not currently supported, access in this scenario is limited to Reporter roles and above.
+Due to misalignments between GitLab documentation and observed behaviors, access to Merge Requests for public projects with visibility restricted to project members is conservatively set to Reporter roles and above.

 ### Internal Project Visibility

-For internal projects restricted to project members, although GitLab documentation suggests that Guest roles can view Merge Requests, testing demonstrates that a Reporter role or higher is necessary for MR access.
+Due to misalignments between GitLab documentation and observed behaviors, access to Merge Requests for internal projects restricted to project members is conservatively set to Reporter roles and above.

 ## Next steps